Wine Masters IN POST-PRODUCTION

 Why does the majority of restaurant-goers still order a Chardonnay or a Merlot and not a Bourgogne or Bordeaux?
 In the five-part documentary series Wine Masters, we go back to the basics behind famous grape varieties.
 Over the four seasons, we visit wine regions such as: Alsace, Bordeaux, Burgundy, Loire, and Rhône.

 We discover the how and the why behind the best grape varieties.
 With the help of each region’s most famous wine producer, the consumer learns about the personal drive of the vintners, the origins and history of the best grape varieties and wine.
 The following wine producers share their story:

 These wine producers have one thing in common: they all run renowned family businesses.
 The family members tell us about their collaboration, task division, and succession.

 Masters of Wine Jeannie Cho Lee and Tim Atkin give their honest and authentic opinions about each region, variety and producer.
 They will also explain why certain wines are so popular, what makes them so unique and how the interested wine drinker can make the best choice wine-wise.

 The successful film producer and wine connoisseur Klaas de Jong approaches the documentary series cinematically.
 De Jong models his film on high-quality cinematic documentaries like “A Bite of China” and “Chef’s Table”.
-The quality of Masters of Wine will be at least as high.
+The quality of Wine Masters will be at least as high.

 In order to get a clear picture of the process, to add more depth and for a more dramatic feel, footage will be shot in the different regions and at the wine producers’ at least three times a year.

-The critics and wine producers will speak English.
+The Masters of Wine and wine producers will speak English.
 This approach gives the documentary an international yet authentic flair.